Microelectronics Research Unit (MIC) creates new electronic materials and solutions for Devices & Things.

 Our research aims for application-oriented development and demonstration of electronic materials in various applications.

-Components and conditions used in the applications works as an initiator for development and utilisation of new materials and manufacturing methods.
+Components and conditions used in the applications works as an initiator for development and utilization of new materials and manufacturing methods.

 Our core strength is extensive and strong knowledge in materials science, which provides a solid basis for research to be utilized widely in e.g. sensors, energy harvesters and storages, actuators, carbon nanotube and 2D material-based semiconductor components, versatile high-frequency passive devices, and their comprehensive integration.